raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-Show the **Main Panda** sprite at the beginning of each Green Goal, and hide it at the end.
+Show the **Main Panda** sprite at the beginning and hide it at the end.

 --- task ---